DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/targeting-users.md

 ### Serving Specific Variations

 Once the targeting rule is defined, the next step is to determine what Variation users targeted by this rule should receive.
-Note: The available variations will be determined by the chosen Feature Type, however, [these can](/home/feature-management/features-and-variables/variables-and-variations) be modified and more variations can be added at any time.](/home/feature-management/features-and-variables/variables-and-variations)
+Note: The available variations will be determined by the chosen Feature Type, however, [these can](/home/feature-management/features-and-variables/variables-and-variations) be modified and more variations can be added at any time.

 To choose the Variation for this targeted audience, use the "Serve" dropdown and choose the desired variation.
 When the environment is enabled, and if a user fulfills the targeting rule, they will then be served that variation and its associated variable values.